Strategic Planning Models: 3 Awesome Examples

 The OKR strategic planning model was popularized by Intel and more recently Google.
 It focuses on quarterly sets of 'OKRs' which are set and reviewed by every management level in the organization.
 We've written a detailed guide to OKRs here which you might also want to check out.
 The OKR strategic planning model looks something like this:

 As with the Cascade Strategic Planning Model and Hoshin Kanri - the OKR strategy model is made up of two key elements being goals and governance.
-The goals look like this:
+The structure looks like this:

 - Objectives - These describe the outcome that you are looking for in the current quarter (remember, OKRs are designed to evolve each quarter).